 Providers who leverage modern communication tools like texting and a digital patient engagement platform while seeking to improve personal relationships with patients in the exam room can offer patients the best of both worlds.
 Better yet, they’ll save patients from ever having to make the difficult choice between convenience and patient-provider relationships.

-For more information about how a text-first approach to a more modern and dynamic appointment workflow can help you connect better with patients digitally and in the exam room, check out the guide, “The Perfect Appointment Workflow: A Guide to Improving Patient Outcomes and Increasing Revenue.”
+For more information about how a text-first approach to a more modern and dynamic appointment workflow can help you connect better with patients digitally and in the waiting room, check out the guide, “The Perfect Appointment Workflow: A Guide to Improving Patient Outcomes and Increasing Revenue.”